Transcending = activating the body’s own power to heal itself

 (This study shows the average values of the effect of 31 different TM studies.)Ref.
 American Psychologist 42: 879–881, 1987

-If TM practitioners are exposed to a stressful stimulus, studies show that they also return to balance a lot faster.
+If TM practitioners are exposed to a stressful stimulus, studies show that they also return to their balance a lot faster.
 One can objectively measure how big a person’s resistance to stress is and studies suggest that transcending has a strongly positive effect.Ref.Psychosomatic Medicine 35: 341–349, 1973

 For more scientific research on the effects of Transcendent Meditation on stress reduction click on the scientific research tab on top of this page.